|

 wires the deposit to your account and then sends a validation

 code back to your web database.
+Based

 upon acceptance of the order, the database adjusts the